Rosemary Essential Oil: Therapeutic Benefits, Uses, & Recipes (Updated April 2020)

 The natural compound 1,8-cineole makes up about 30% of rosemary oil.
 Because of 1,8-cineole, exposure to the aroma of rosemary oil has been found to be able to improve cognitive performance.

-As we age, our cognitive performance declines.
-We start to forget certain things, and our memory begins to get a little muddled once we hit a certain age.
+As we age we start to forget certain things, and our memory begins to get a little muddled .
 However, while cognitive decline is part of the aging process, that doesn’t mean that there’s no way around it.
 Rosemary oil can help keep memories and cognition sharp even when they’re supposed to decline.

 Of course, you don’t have to wait until you’re gray to start using rosemary oil.
 Using rosemary oil in aromatherapy can already help you with things like preparing for a test or increasing your productivity.